alexbrault/Pathfinder2EOversights/README.md

 * `p.295` in Table 6-18 Barding: If you can get animal armor with Heavy Barding that grants an AC bonus of +3, why does `p.214` say that animal companions are limited to gaining a +2 AC item bonus?
 * `p.298` in Disbelieving Illusions: Last sentence has an extra period.
 ---
+* `p.307` in "Charm", `p.308` in "Paralyze", and `p.309` in "Dominate".
+All three short-text versions of these spells reference targeting a "humanoid", but the full spell descriptions don't specify that the target needs to be humanoid.
 * `p.312` Table 3-11: Based on the text for primal spellcasting on page 130, should the Druid have **5** cantrips at all levels instead of the currently listed **4**?
 * `p.334` in Eclipse Burst: **Critical Failure** isn't bolded.
 * `p.343` in Harm spell: "You disperse **positive** energy in a 30-foot emanation".
 Should be **negative** energy.